Coping tips for couples

 Remember, you're not alone.
 Many resources are available to assist you, your family and caregivers to cope with this disease.
 Options for support may vary depending on where you live.

-Be sure in the early stages of the disease that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
+In the early stages of the disease, be sure that you and your spouse or partner do research and establish a plan for managing the progression of your condition.
 Knowing you have a plan and have identified support and resources will help everyone in the future.